Sawbwa: from a native word meaning ‘prince, chief’.

 resplendens: from the Latin resplendens, meaning ‘shining, glittering’.

 It is famed for its stilted villages and local fishermen known as Intha who row their boats using only one leg.
 These people, thought to have migrated from the south of Myanmar in the late 1300s, use naturally-occurring floating ‘islands’ consisting of tangles of various plant species as gardens.

-Bamboo poles are added for support allowing fruit, vegetables, rice and flowers to be produced in commercial quantities.
-The gardens rise and fall with the water level and have come to form the habitats of many fish which take shelter among the tangle of roots and plant stems at their base.
+These islands form a wide raft around the lake margins, rising and falling with the water level, and have come to form the habitats of many fishes which take shelter among the tangle of roots and plant stems at their base.
 Macrophytes also grow densely in places.

 Maximum Standard Length